-Before we talk about gnocchi, have you discovered your favourite garlic mashed potatoes I talked about on Tuesday?
-Garlic mashed potatoes could mean different things to different people when it comes to the method and the flavour.
-You see, to me it is a bit like with steak or with eggs.
+Before we talk about potato gnocchi, have you discovered your favourite garlic mash potato I talked about on Tuesday?
+Garlic mash potato could mean different things to different people when it comes to the method and the flavour.
+You see, to me it is a bit like with the way you like eggs.
 Not everybody likes them cooked the same way!
 Scrambled, poached, fried, omelet, soft, medium, hard…etc.

-Getting to the point now: If you did your testing, you might have been left with some garlic mashed potato leftover, which a good cook should make up another meal from.
-This could not be easier if you have an egg and a bit of flour.
+Getting to the point now: If you did your testing, you might have been left with some garlic mash potato leftovers.
+And any respectable home-cook should make up another meal from any leftovers including mashed potatoes!

-If you have not made gnocchi before, you might be surprised how easy it is.
-Frankly, it is rather difficult to get it wrong!
-I love these baby sized dumplings fried with onions or with some rich goulash or a stew.
+If you have not made potato gnocchi before, you might be surprised how easy it is.
+I love these baby sized dumplings served with some of my home-made garlic butter, caramelised onions, or with some rich meaty goulash, or a traditional sauerkraut stew.
 I used to have them very often as a child.
 I remember having a good fun while helping to make them too, just like with pierogi!
-Gnocchi have more flavour than pasta and a really lovely, slightly chewy texture.

-- 180 g garlic or plain mashed potatoes
+- 200 g garlic or plain mash potato

-- 1-2 heads of roasted garlic (optional) - cloves squeezed out
+- ½ head of roasted garlic (optional) - cloves squeezed out

 - 1 egg